deepghost384/bigquery_timeseries/README.md

 )
 ```

+### Upload Modes

+The `upload` method supports three modes of operation, which are based on BigQuery's native write dispositions and enhanced for time series data handling:

+1. **'overwrite_partitions'** (default):
+   - This mode is a custom implementation built on top of BigQuery's `WRITE_APPEND` and `WRITE_TRUNCATE`.
+   - It performs a targeted update for specific partition_dt and symbol combinations.
+   - The process involves:
+     1. Deleting existing data for the specific partition_dt and symbol combinations.
+     2. Appending the new data for those combinations.
+   - Data for other partition_dt and symbol combinations remains unchanged.
+   - This mode is optimized for updating specific time periods for specific symbols without affecting other data.

+2. **'append'**:
+   - This mode directly utilizes BigQuery's `WRITE_APPEND` disposition.
+   - New data is added to the existing table without modifying or deleting any existing data.
+   - It's useful when you want to add new records without affecting existing ones.
+   - Be cautious of potential data duplication if uploading data for existing partition_dt and symbol combinations.

+3. **'overwrite'**:
+   - This mode uses BigQuery's `WRITE_TRUNCATE` disposition.
+   - It completely replaces the entire contents of the target table with the new data.
+   - All existing data in the table will be deleted before the new data is inserted.
+   - Use this mode with caution, as it will result in loss of all previous data in the table.

+The implementation leverages BigQuery's native functionalities and extends them to provide more granular control over time series data updates.
+The 'overwrite_partitions' mode, in particular, is a custom solution designed to efficiently handle updates to specific partitions and symbols in time series data, which is not directly available as a single operation in standard BigQuery write dispositions.

 **Note:** If you choose to use day-level partitioning by setting `partition_type` to `'day'`, be aware that this will significantly increase the number of partitions, which may impact query performance and costs.

+### Querying Data

 Here are examples to query data: